silversurfer5150/RichTextRepo/README.md

 # RichTextRepo

-<h3>This rich text repo is here to describe to interested parties some of the other code / projects that I have worked on which can't be pasted here without breaching my NDA</h3>
+<h3>This rich text repo is here to describe to interested parties some of the other code / projects that I have worked on which can't be released online</h3>

 <p>For the last few years I have been working at IBM.
 Here are some of the projects which I worked on, descriptions of the architecture and business purposes of these applications and the technology stacks which they used.</p>

 <h4>CMS Customization and Module Development</h4>
-<p>I was working on a content management system developing what we call common components.
-There I was responsible for creating the tools which content builders could use to generate certain IBM layouts compliant with ibm web standards</p>
+<p>I was working on a content management system developing what we call <i>common components</i>.
+There I was responsible for creating the tools which content builders could use to generate certain IBM layouts compliant with IBM web standards</p>
 <ul>
 <li>CKEditor</li>
 <li>JavaScript / jQuery</li>
 <li>Plugin Development for CKEditor</li>
-<li>Customization of SK Editor defaults</li>
+<li>Customization of CKEditor defaults</li>
 <li>Development of custom web page authoring templates for the CMS using XSLT and XML</li>
 <li>Peer Code Reviews</li>
 <li>Agile Development in 2 week sprints</li>